 - Very high startup costs

-- Can take months or more to launch
+- It can take months or more to launch

 Time & Energy Input: Very High

-Other Notes: The second part of this post will focus on all the steps and resources involved in developing your own cut & sew clothing line.
-Read on.
+Other Notes: The second part of this post will focus on all the steps and resources involved in developing your own cut and sew clothing line so read on!

-Selecting a specific niche is important, and many times vital, for success in the clothing & apparel industry.
+Selecting a specific niche is important—and many times, vital—for success in the clothing and apparel industry.
 Blindly trying to target large groups of people will leave you with a brand that speaks to no one.

 Focusing on a specific group of people has several major benefits:

-Generally, clothing with funny slogans, or hoodies for men are going to be too broad to attack since the markets for both are very developed.
-Niching down will help you better target your market, allow you to reach them more easily and be able to create more value for them.
-For example, instead of clothing with funny slogans, you might cater to a specific and passionate market like clothing with slogans for nurses or firefighters.
-Or, instead of hoodies for men, you could focus on manufacturing ultra thick/warm hoodies for people in cold climates.
+For example: “Clothing with funny slogans” or “hoodies for men” are both too broad to attack since the markets are very developed.
+Niching down will help you better target your market, allow you to reach them more easily, and be able to create more value for them.
+So instead of “clothing with funny slogans” you might cater to a specific and passionate market like “clothing with slogans for nurses or firefighters.”
+Or, instead of “hoodies for men” you could focus on manufacturing ultra-thick/warm hoodies for people in cold climates.

-Your designs- whether they’re printed, embroidered, or the design of the actual garment itself- are critical.
-Not only does it need to look great, but it also needs to look great specifically in the eyes of your target market.
+Your designs—whether they’re printed, embroidered, or the design of the actual garment itself—are critical.
+Not only do your clothing pieces need to look great, but they also need to look great specifically in the eyes of your target market.

-Ultimately, you’ll lose if your clothing designs aren’t aesthetically pleasing and relatable to the buyer.
-Your designs don’t necessarily need to be complex, in fact many of the best selling clothing brands are very simple, however, they do need to connect with your specific audience/niche.
+Ultimately, you’ll be the one who loses if your clothing designs aren’t aesthetically pleasing and appealing to your buyers.
+Your designs don’t necessarily need to be complex—in fact, many of the best-selling clothing designs are very simple—however, they do need to connect with your specific audience/niche.

 You can fool someone once, but you can’t fool them twice.
-A pattern that fades and cracks or comes apart at the seams after one wash won’t create raving fans that come back and repurchase.
+A pattern that fades and cracks over time or a piece that comes apart at the seams after one wash won’t create raving fans that’ll come back and repurchase.

-Many clothing brands are built on a strong brand.
-Beyond the clothes themselves, a strong brand encourages and reinforces your target market to purchase, represent, share and repurchase your clothing line.
+Many clothing companies are built on a strong brand.
+Beyond the clothes themselves, a strong brand encourages and reinforces your target market to purchase, represent, share, and repurchase your clothing pieces.
 Your brand extends way beyond the product itself and encompasses what the brand stands for and the lifestyle associated with it.

 Differentiating Your Clothing Line

-The clothing design and apparel industry is one of the most saturated industries to be in.
+The clothing design and apparel industries are some of the most saturated industries to be in.
 In order to effectively compete, you’ll need to have a point of differentiation that sets you apart in the market from all the rest.

 Example: Blackmilk Clothing made their name known and became one of Shopify’s largest merchants by creating uniquely designed leggings, while also partnering with major brands, in the case below, Dr. Who:

-3. Brand – With all else being the same, people will buy from the brand who’s story they can more relate to.
-Furthermore, a strong brand alone that connects with consumers can allow you to demand a higher price point, even if quality is relatively the same as other common and less expensive brands.
+With all else being the same, people are more likely to buy from a brand whose story they can relate to most.
+Furthermore, a strong brand alone that connects with consumers can allow you to demand a higher price point, even if the quality is relatively the same as other common or less expensive brands.

-Example: Billionaire Boys Club throughout the early 2000’s sold t-shirts for nearly $100 that simply said “Billionaire Boys Club”.
-Although arguably their’s were the same quality as hundreds of others on the market, consumers bought into the young, urban brand and its story.
+Example: Billionaire Boys Club throughout the early 2000s sold t-shirts for nearly $100 that simply said “Billionaire Boys Club.”
+Although arguably, their t-shirts were the same quality as hundreds of others on the market, consumers bought into the young, urban brand and its story.

-Example: See Ya Never targets digital nomads that work via the internet and travel the world.
-Even with thousands of clothing brands on the market, there’s very few, if any targeting this particular group of people.
+Example: See Ya Never targets digital nomads that work remotely and travel the world.
+Even with thousands of clothing brands on the market, there are very few, if any, targeting this particular group of people.

-5. Performance/Material/Quality – The type of material plays a part in differentiating your clothing pieces from the rest out there, how they perform for the wearer (are they comfortable, itchy, restricting, warm, light, airy, do they wrinkly easily, etc.) and their overall quality including any seams, buttons, the weight of the fabric etc, will all play a role in your consumer’s satisfaction.
+The type of material plays a part in differentiating your clothing pieces from the rest out there.
+How they perform for the wearer (are they comfortable, itchy, restricting, warm, light, airy, do they wrinkly easily, etc.) and their overall quality (including any seams, buttons, the weight of the fabric, etc.) will all play a role in your customer’s satisfaction.

-Example: Unbound Merino ran a successful crowdfunding campaign raising $300,000 and are building their brand based on the performance of their clothing: Casual wear made from 100% super soft merino wool which has superior breathability and odour blocking abilities, allowing this line of travel clothes to be worn many times without washing.
+Example: Unbound Merino ran a successful crowdfunding campaign raising $300,000 and are building their brand based on the performance of their clothing: Casual wear made from 100% super-soft merino wool which has superior breathability and odor-blocking abilities, allowing this line of travel clothes to be worn many times without washing.

 Developing a Business Plan for Your Clothing Line